by Caroline von Fluegge-Chen

 The week of his diagnosis, his girlfriend left him and his mother died.
 All of a sudden, the tone in the room shifted.
 It wasn’t, “Hey…welcome to Balance Atlanta, what brought you to the office…how can I help you?”
 Instead, time stood still.
 The room was quiet.
 And two people connected, eye-to-eye, knee-to-knee, hearts wide open.
 “How can I serve you?”
 Those five words spoke my purpose.

-Because true chiropractic care is about service to another human being – to free a central nervous system of physical, emotional and chemical stress – allowing the soul to live with freedom, joy, self-expression – no matter what the circumstances may be.
+Because true chiropractic care is about service to another human being – to free a central nervous system of physical, emotional and chemical stress – allowing the soul to live with freedom, joy, and self-expression – no matter what the circumstances may be.
 An adjustment is an act of benevolent intention to bring out more of what is working right, to trust in the innate abilities of both mind and body for the greater good.
 It is fueled by the wisdom of our teachers – living or deceased – to ignite the potential of future generations (starting with that of our own children).
 May the flames of greatness not be dimmed – even when life throws painful punches.

 And that is why I am a chiropractor who adjusts families, starting with the littlest, youngest and most vulnerable.
 Balance Atlanta is for everyone.
 Welcome to the family.